×

 We’ve all experienced the flickering of lights or power outages that occur when a severe storm hits San Antonio.
 These fluctuations in the electrical flow can be dangerous to our homes and appliances, but there are ways we can protect ourselves from these power surges.
 Implementing surge protection or grounding processes could save you a lot of money in damaged devices — plus, it will give you peace of mind that your home is completely safe!

-Luckily, Champion Electric knows that one of the easiest ways to halt electrical currents is by installing GFCI outlets in your home.
+Luckily, Champion Home Services knows that one of the easiest ways to halt electrical currents is by installing GFCI outlets in your home.
 As the premier San Antonio outlet installation team, you can count on us to share with you everything you need to know about GFCI outlets.
 Then we can perform flawless installations when you’re ready!

 What Is A GFCI Outlet?